Cobram: History

 Charles Sturt first passed through the region on the northern bank of the Murray River in June 1838 en route to South Australia, leading a cattle droving party, with 300 head of cattle.

 In January 1845, Octavius Phillpotts established Cobram station between the already existing Yarrawonga and Strathmerton stations, located where Cobram East now is.
 This was divided into the Cobram and St. James stations in 1855.

 By the 1860s, present day Cobram still hadn't begun to exist, and the area was still broadly referred to as Yarroweyah.
 In 1868, the old township of Cobram, bound by Warkil Street to the west and the Murray River to the east was reserved for future use, about 15 kilometres west of Cobram East.

 Up until this time, the area of Cobram was part of the Echuca Shire, Cobram station was included when Yarrawonga Shire was created on 15 May 1878.
 It would later be part of the Tungamah shire in its creation on 17 February 1893.
 On 12 August 1879 the first school, 2166 Cobram, opened, later renamed Cobram East.

 In 1886, the government produced the town plan for Cobram, as section 110.
 1888 brought about the establishment of the township proper, with the opening of the primary school, Cobram 2881, in April, the opening of the Cobram Post Office near the court house on 1 May, and the coming of the railway on 1 October, which had been heavily publicised by the Cobram Courier, the town's newspaper, first issued 12 September of that year.
-It was also in 1888 that the first policeman was appointed, the first doctor arrived and Cobram Football Club played its first match along with the building of Cobram's first pub, the Royal Victoria Hotel.
+It was also in 1888 that the first policeman was appointed, the first doctor arrived and Cobram Football Club played its first match along with the building of Cobram's first pub, the Royal Victoria Hotel, managed by Talford Gedye.
 A river punt began operating between Cobram and the New South Wales banks the following year.